jEnbuska/none-dux/README.md

 ![none-dux_sauli1](https://cloud.githubusercontent.com/assets/11061511/26650375/de9cf298-4651-11e7-9af2-b71a51db3e95.jpg)

-Application state can be changed directly from actions No reducer implementations needed nor action types needed.
+Application state can be changed directly from actions

-Creates an immutable data structure.
+No reducer manually implemented reducers and action types needed.

 Works with redux devtools

-Has it's own redux-thunk like implementation Recommended to use be used with react-redux:
+Has it's own redux-thunk like implementation

+Recommended to use be used with react-redux:

 Easy to work with deep structured state.